 Despite the influx of tourists, the dry season is prime time for hiking, particularly multi-day hikes which aren’t safe when the ground is wet and muddy.
 May to September is the best time to enjoy Bali’s beautiful beaches, and the same goes for diving and snorkelling as visibility is excellent due to low rainfall and plenty of sunshine.
 If great weather, hiking and beaches are what you’re looking for, this is when to do it.

-Visiting Bali in the rainy season (November to March)
+The rainy season (November to March)

 Best for: fewer tourists, thriving jungles and rainforests, temples